Charles Wakefield, Jr. discovers new evidence that casts doubt on his murder conviction from 1975

 During his time in Greenville City Jail, Wakefield also met a man named Tommy Shaw, who was an informant.
 Shaw set Wakefield up by asking him to bring Shaw a gun, specifically a .32 caliber handgun, to the city jail when Wakefield got out.
 After Wakefield’s release, he brought the gun to the jail and was arrested for aiding and abetting an escape.
 Ballistics tests did not link the gun to the Looper murders.

-Nine months later, the pressure to solve the murders was on and a new eyewitness, Mae McIntyre, came forward to tell police she was at the Loopers’s garage the day of the murders.
+Nine months later, the pressure to solve the murders was on and a new eyewitness, Mae McIntyre, came forward to tell police she was at the Loopers’ garage the day of the murders.
 She identified Charles Wakefield as the shooter.
 Interestingly, Vera Looper and the two neighbors never mentioned seeing McIntyre there that day.
-Despite this, based on McIntyre’s identification, the Greenville County grand jury indicted Wakefield for the Loopers’s murders on October 27, 1975.
+Despite this, based on McIntyre’s identification, the Greenville County grand jury indicted Wakefield for the Loopers’ murders on October 27, 1975.

 The Trial of Charles Wakefield